hyosung11/Launch-School/Courses/journal.md

 14:53 I am getting this stuff slowly and surely.

 20:38 Everyone has left and I have a few minutes before the study group starts.

+22:36 Worked on validParentheses problem from the study group.
+I needed help to solve it.
+I need help to solve most problems.